RECENT BOOKS

 "The esteemed classic horror film historian Gregory William Mank has written his first novel....This is a dark, complex tale, dealing with guilt, sin, redemption, religious mania, and sexual obsession...Frankenstein's Witch is a fascinating, if at times disturbing, read.
 Despite the fact that the novel runs nearly 400 pages, the pace never slackens--it's a fast-moving story...If you are a film or history buff, and you are looking for some unique fiction, Frankenstein's Witch will fit the bill."—The Hitless Wonder Movie Blog

-~ Nominated for the 2022 Richard Wall Memorial Award ~
+~ Nominee for "The Richard Wall Memorial Award" 2022 ~